 Low iron glass is produced with minimal amounts of iron involved, resulting in a very clear and luminous glass, almost colorless, with a faint green tint.

 Colored glasses — across the entire spectrum from green to blue to azure to silver to bronze to gold to red, including strong and bright ‘enamel’ colors — can be achieved by means of a wide variety of production methods, colorants, and coatings on one or more glass surfaces.
-Varied glass surfaces — from pebbled to grooved to rippled to patterned — can be created via sandblasting, etching, cutting and a variety of fabrication processes.
+Varied glass surfaces — from pebbled to grooved to rippled to patterned — can be created via sandblasting, etching, cutting and a variety of other fabrication processes.

 Many glass manufacturers have gone green, by incorporating up to 40% post-consumer glass waste into their glass production.
-Up to 20% of additional fabrication or shop waste in glass may also be incorporated back into the product stream.
+Up to 20% of additional fabrication or shop waste in glass may also be incorporated back into the new product stream.
 Any glass supplier you may choose to use can provide his own particular recycled contents data.

 ‘R’ and ‘U’ values are the inverse of one another, and measure, respectively, the resistance or non-resistance of any given building material to the passage of heat from one side to the other.
 Thus high R-value insulation will greatly resist the passage of heat, whereas high U-value windows will greatly allow the passage of heat.

 Outside-Inside Transmission Class (OITC) rating is the rating of a given glass or window assembly for its performance in preventing the transmission of sound from outside to inside.
 Sound Transmission Class (STC) ratings are also used, although more typically for building products within a building’s interior and not necessarily for exterior windows or glass.